Altman-S/CS144-Computer-Network/writeups/lab0.md

 Lab 0 Writeup
 =============

-My name: [your name here]
+My name: Pai

-My SUNet ID: [your sunetid here]
+My SUNet ID: s2154448

 I collaborated with: [list sunetids here]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 2 hours to do.
+I did not attend the lab session.

 My secret code from section 2.1 was: [code here]

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: GDB debug

-- Optional: I think you could make this lab better by: [describe]
+- Optional: I think you could make this lab better by: provide some advice for us about how to use debugging tools

 - Optional: I was surprised by: [describe]